amitxv/PC-Tuning/docs/pre-install.md

     - See [Hardware Accelerated GPU Scheduling](https://devblogs.microsoft.com/directx/hardware-accelerated-gpu-scheduling)

-- Windows 11+ has an updated scheduler for Intel 12th Gen CPUs and above
+- Windows 11+ has an updated scheduler for Intel 12th Gen CPUs and above but the behavior can easily be replicated manually on any Windows version.
+See the [Per-CPU Scheduling](/docs/post-install.md#per-cpu-scheduling) section for more information

     - See [Thread Director: Windows 11 Does It Best](https://www.anandtech.com/show/16959/intel-innovation-alder-lake-november-4th/3)